Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Luckily, there are five options to choose from.
 These are

-• the uncontrolled comparable price method;
+• uncontrolled comparable price method;

-• the resale price method;
+• resale price method;

-• the cost-plus method;
+• cost-plus method;

-• the profit split method;
+• profit split method; and

-• the transactional net margin method.
+• the transactional net margin method

 Are you measuring up to global and domestic standards of industry growth?
 If not, there’s a good chance you’ll get the request from the revenue department as you could be profit shifting.
 Present the case for your successes and failures in the context of the industry as a whole.